expodecay/GPU_Accelerated_Image_Stitching/README.md

 '-G "Visual Studio 16 2019"' should populate in the CMake options box.

+Be sure to select the same options for both Debug and Release.

 ![CLion Settings](Readme/Open_Project_Wizard.PNG)

 After selecting 'OK', CMake should start compiling CMakeLists.txt.
 You might be presented with the